About Us

 It was there that she became familiar with the multiple principles of the Rudolf Steiner such as anthroposophy, pedagogy and biodynamic farming.
 She realized that she had found the education and community for her son that she wholeheartedly would have loved to have had for herself as a young child.

 “Throughout my experience in the classroom, I see the children shifting rapidly with our fast-changing world, presenting new situations and challenges.
 I feel it important to foster imaginative, innovative ways as well as draw on the roots of Waldorf Education to build resiliency and adaptability amidst the teachers, parents, and children to meet our future in a creative and conscious way.
-From contact with alumni students to seeing my own son flourish, I know Waldorf works!” ~ Jacquelynn
+From contact with alumni students to seeing my own son and bonus daughter flourish, I know Waldorf works!” ~ Jacquelynn

-Educator, Technical Consultant, Sound Engineer Web Developer, Producer, Musician
+Technical Consultant, Sound Engineer, Producer, Musician

 Michael Logue